GETTING TO KNOW PRIX ITALIA

 Prix Italia is an international competition, organised by RAI, for top quality Radio, TV and Internet programmes

 .
 The Festival offers an opportunity for meetings and discussion among top professionals about the quality of the programmes.
-The competition is divided into 8 categories: 3 for Radio programmes, 3 for TV programmes and 3 for Web projects, as well as a Special Prize of the President of the Italian Republic.
+The competition is divided into 9 categories: 3 for Radio programmes, 3 for TV programmes and 3 for Web projects, besides a Special Prize in Honour of the President of the Italian Republic.
 Among international festivals and prizes, it stands out as quite unique in the world in its structure and decision-taking.
 Its General Assembly, made up of its international members, decides and resolves the editorial outline and elects the President.
 RAI is responsible for organising the Festival and the Secretariat is based in Rome.
 Prix Italia is an annual event held in September in an Italian town or city of art and culture in cooperation with the local authorities and organisations.
 Moreover, it provides the perfect stage for networking, cooperation and agreements to be made among top professionals in a particularly conducive atmosphere.

 The Prix Italia’s community in 2019

 consists of 65 public and private radio and television organisations

 from the five continents, that submitted 273 entries

 During the Prix Italia 2019 edition, there were 14 international working groups of media experts

 in different sectors for a total of more than 300

 Particularly important was the presence of the working groups of the EBU